ssbc/go-ssb/original_notes.md

 `msg_key` is the symmetric key that is encrypted to each recipient or group.
 When entrusting the message, instead of sharing the `msg_key` instead the `msg_read_cap` is shared. this gives access to header metadata and body but not ephemeral keys.

+---

+clarifications on format
+* padding should come after ephemerals
+* ephemerals will be left out entirely if header[3] = 0
+* FHasEphemerals = 1
+* if(header[3] & FHasEphemerals) then n_eph = header[4] (first byte in hdr_ext)
+* all numbers are little endian
+* does the header have a nonce?
+* the bitfield in the eph_header is /8 ... so 64 bits. that means format can do double ratchet with up to 64 other devices max.
+* box and box_nonce is derived from body_key... this is unnecessary step.